-We incurred losses of \$2.3 million and \$1.9 million for the six months ended June 30, 2010 and 2009, respectively, and we had an accumulated deficit of \$14.0 million at June 30, 2010.
-Since we do not currently generate significant revenue from any of our products, including those already cleared for commercial marketing by the FDA, we expect to continue to generate losses in connection with the initial commercial launch of such FDA-cleared products and the continual development of our other products and technologies.
-Our research and development activities are budgeted to expand over time, particularly as we commence clinical trials for our Gastroplasty Device and other of our product candidates.
-We are also continuing to build our marketing and distribution infrastructure in support of the commercial launch of the AMID StaplerTM, including the hiring and training of 11 marketing, sales and customer service personnel and the purchase of inventory.
-We may further expand our marketing and distribution throughout 2010 and beyond.
+We incurred losses of \$4.0 million and \$2.6 million for the nine months ended September 30, 2010 and 2009, respectively, and we had an accumulated deficit of \$15.8 million at September 30, 2010.
+Since we do not currently generate revenue from any of our products, including those already cleared for commercial marketing by the FDA, we expect to continue to generate losses in connection with the initial commercial launch of such FDA-cleared products and the continual development of our other products and technologies.
+Our research and development activities are budgeted to increase over time, particularly as we expand clinical trials for our Gastroplasty Device and other of our product candidates.
+We also expect to rebuild our marketing and distribution infrastructure in support of the 2011 commercial launch of the AMID Stapler, as discussed below.

-We commenced production of the AMID StaplerTM at a contract manufacturing facility during the first quarter of 2010, and began commercial sales of the AMID StaplerTM in June 2010.
-In late July 2010, we voluntarily suspended sales of our stapler so that we could implement a more robust and reliable commercial manufacturing process.
-We intend to recommence stapler sales before the end of the year, however, there can be no assurance our efforts will result in the improvements or reliability we are seeking.
-The suspension of stapler sales and the cost of any necessary design or process modifications will result in increased expenses in 2010 and will delay revenues associated with the sale of the staplers.
+We commenced production of the AMID Stapler at a contract manufacturing facility during the first quarter of 2010 and initially began commercial sales of the AMID Stapler in June 2010.
+In late July 2010, we voluntarily suspended sales of the stapler so that we could implement a more robust and reliable commercial manufacturing process.
+We expect to recommence stapler sales in the first half of 2011; however, there can be no assurance our efforts will result in the improvements or reliability we are seeking by that time, or at all.
+We expect that the implementation of any necessary design or process modifications will continue to delay anticipated revenues associated with the sale of the staplers and will result in increased expenses at least through the first quarter of 2011.
+The hiring and training of marketing, sales and customer service personnel and the purchase of inventory in support of stapler sales will also increase our marketing and distribution expenses beginning in the first quarter of 2011.

-Three and Six Months ended June 30, 2010 Compared to Three and Six Months Ended June 30, 2009
+Three and Nine months ended September 30, 2010 Compared to Three and Nine months Ended September 30, 2009

-We commenced sales of the AMID StaplerTM at the end of June 2010 and recorded appproximately \$2,000 of net revenue in the three and six months then ended.
-Cost of sales, including product costs, shipping and handling costs and royalty expense, totaled approximately \$1,000 for the period, resulting in a \$1,000 gross margin for the three and six months ended June 30, 2010.
-No revenue, cost of sales or gross margin was recorded in 2009 or any prior period.
+Revenue and Cost of Sales.
+We commenced sales of the AMID Stapler at the end of June 2010 and recorded approximately \$2,000 of net revenue and \$1,000 cost of sales for the three and six months ended June 30, 2010.
+After suspending sales of the stapler in August, we accepted product returns from our customers for full credit, resulting in a \$2,000 revenue reversal and a \$1,000 cost of sales reversal for the three months ended September 30, 2010.
+As a result, net revenue, costs of sales and gross margin were all \$0 for the nine months ended September 30, 2010.
+No revenue, cost of sales or gross margin was recorded in 2009 or any prior period, as we had not yet commenced sales of any products.